AB-1010/DnD/README.md

 #### Travel Procedure
 **_For Known regions_**
 Each day the party travels through a region, perform the following steps:
-**Step 1**: The players choose the hexes they want to travel through within 8 hours, or alternatively have at least one Player Character **search** for a known location or creature and let the DM choose the hex(es) based on whether the search succeeds or not.
+**Step 1**: Every day, the players choose the hexes they want to travel through within 8 hours, or alternatively have at least one Player Character **search** for a known location or creature and let the DM choose the hex(es) based on whether the search succeeds or not.
-**Step 2**: Each PC chooses one of the following activities to perform while traveling: **navigate, search, forage, on watch, support, utilize vehicle, motivate, chronicle, or craft**
+**Step 2**: Every 4 days, each PC chooses one of the following activities to perform while traveling: **navigate, search, forage, on watch, support, utilize vehicle, motivate, chronicle, or craft**
 **Step 3**: While the players are choosing their activities, the DM rolls on an encounter table and prepares the encounter.
 If it is an Environment Hazard, introduces it after the players have picked their activities but before DCs are determined.
 **Step 4**: The PC's resolve their activities, and roleplay any scenes they would like to have.
-**Step 5**: If an encounter was rolled and it was not a hazard, the DM introduces it.
+**Step 5**: Every 4 days, if an encounter was rolled and it was not an evironmental hazard, the DM introduces it.
-**Step 6**: The players choose whether to do a forced march, and which additional hexes they will travel through.
+**Step 6**: Every day, the players choose whether to do a forced march, and which additional hexes they will travel through.

 __Hours per hex__
 Environment | On Foot | Vehicle
 ---|:---:|:---:|
-Road/Path, Grassland, Coastal, Desert | 4 | 2
+Road/Path, Grassland, Coastal, Desert, Arctic, Underdark | 8 | 4
-Swamp, Hills | 6 | 4
+Swamp, Hills | 12 | 8
-Arctic, Forest, Mountain (path) | 8 | 6
+Forest, Mountain (path) | 16 | 12
-Mountains | 16 | 12
+Mountains | 32 | 24
-Water | 16 | 4
+Water | 32 | 8
 Air | No | Go away

-**_For unknown regions_**
+**_For unknown regions, AKA Exploring_**
-**Step 1**: The players choose the hex they want to travel through within 8 hours, or alternatively have at least one Player Character **search** for a known location or creature and let the DM choose the neighboring hex based on whether the search succeeds or not.
+**Step 1**: Every day, the players choose the hex they want to travel through within 8 hours, or alternatively have at least one Player Character **search** for a known location or creature and let the DM choose the neighboring hex based on whether the search succeeds or not.
-**Step 2**: DM determines encounters
+**Step 2**: Every 4 days, DM determines encounters
 **Step 3**: If a non-hazardous problem is encountered, the DM introduces it.
 **Step 4**: The players choose whether to do a forced march, and which additional hex they will travel through.
 _Once the party decides not to travel any further that day:_
-**_Step 5_**: Each PC chooses one of the following activities to perform: **navigate, search, forage, on watch, support, utilize vehicle, motivate, chronicle, or craft**
+**_Step 5_**: Every 4 days, each PC chooses one of the following activities to perform: **navigate, search, forage, on watch, support, utilize vehicle, motivate, chronicle, or craft**
-**_Step 6_**: The PCs resolve their activities, and roleplay any scenes they would like to have
+**_Step 6_**: The PCs resolve their activities, and roleplay any scenes they would like to have.
 ___
 The party can always see if neighboring hexes are mountains.
-They party can see neighboring hexes' terrain type if the current hex allows unobstructed vision. (<Forest, Mountain (path), etc.)
 ___
 #### Travel Distance
 The party can reasonably travel for 8 hours each day.
 The number of hexes that can be traversed depends on the environment, as shown in the Hours per hex table.
 These numbers assume that the party possesses any appropriate gear, such as snow shoes or mountaineering equipment.
 **_Vehicles & Mounts_**: Mounts (or a vehicle) might allow the part to traverse more hexes in a day.
 Not all vehicles are applicable in all environments however.
 As an example, carriages are likely only usable on roads, and most vehicles will not be any faster than walking in forests or mountains.
 **_Forced March_**: If the party wants to traverse more hexes, they can travel for up to 16 hours in a single day, instead of the normal 8.
-Each additional hour costs each character 1 Hit Die, or one level of exhaustion.
+Each additional hour risks [exhaustion](https://github.com/AB-1010/DnD/#exhaustion) and a DC 10 + 1 for each hour CON Save must be made at the end of the hour.
 **_Stealth_** Traveling undetected relies on spotting threats before they spot you.
 See the **On Watch** activity, described later.
 **_Rotating Shifts_**: If the party is traveling on a vehicle large enough for them to rest, and the creatures operating the vehicle (such as horses, oarsmen, boiler room workers, or captain) can change at least every 8 hours, the party can travel for 24 hours a day.